BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Well, that's no longer the case.

-And yet we are crippled cognitively, longevity-wise and health-wise, and our economy is crippled because of the GDP extraction from the sick care treatment costs associated with our overly uh prescribed, overly medicated, overly processed junk food consuming populations.
+We're in the fight for our lives as a nation, and yet we are crippled cognitively, longevity-wise, and health-wise, and our economy is crippled because of the GDP extraction from the sick care treatment costs associated with our overly prescribed, overly medicated, overly processed junk food consuming populations.

 And he's not wrong about that, right?

-This is, in my opinion, because of the censorship of the FDA that has deprived the American people of honest, accurate information about what people can do at very low cost at home without a doctor's permission to choose healthier foods, supplements, homeopathy that can help prevent and in some cases reverse chronic degenerative disease.
+This is, in my opinion, because of the censorship of the FDA that has deprived the American people of honest, accurate information about what people can do at very low cost at home without a doctor's permission to choose healthier foods, supplements, homeopathy that can help prevent and, in some cases, reverse chronic degenerative disease.

-I don't think we can continue to exist as a competitive nation if we're just uh giving preference to big pharma to keep everybody sick while extracting profits off of people's sickness.
+I don't think we can continue to exist as a competitive nation if we're just giving preference to big pharma to keep everybody sick while extracting profits off of people's sickness.

 That's my opinion.